MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos.md

 ![Screenshot of service account](media/service-gateway-sso-kerberos/service-account.png)

-To enable Kerberos constrained delegation, the gateway must run as a domain account, unless your Azure AD is already synchronized with your local Active Directory (using Azure AD DirSync/Connect).
+To enable Kerberos constrained delegation, the gateway must run as a domain account, unless your Azure Active Directory (Azure AD) instance is already synchronized with your local Active Directory instance (using Azure AD DirSync/Connect).
 To switch to a domain account, see [Switch the gateway to a domain account](#switching-the-gateway-to-a-domain-account) later in this article.

 > [!NOTE]
-> If Azure Active Directory (Azure AD) Connect is configured, and user accounts are synchronized, the gateway service doesn't need to perform local Azure AD lookups at runtime.
+> If Azure AD Connect is configured, and user accounts are synchronized, the gateway service doesn't need to perform local Azure AD lookups at runtime.
 You can use the local service SID (instead of requiring a domain account) for the gateway service.
 The Kerberos constrained delegation configuration steps outlined in this article are the same as that configuration.
 They are simply applied to the gateway's computer object in Azure AD, instead of the domain account.

 ### Prerequisite 3: Have domain admin rights to configure SPNs (SetSPN) and Kerberos constrained delegation settings